Indique Remix Review

 Why I love Clip-Ins

 Clip-ins are so versatile!
 I love that I can take them out every night.
-It’s easy to switch up your style, instead of being locked into certain styles like you are with a sew-in.
-First, I’ll share more about the Remix clip-ins, and be sure to keep reading for some styling tips!
+It’s easy to switch up your style, instead of being locked into it like you are with a sew-in.
+First, I’ll share more about the Remix clip-ins.
+Be sure to keep reading for some styling tips.

 Remix is Indique’s Most Affordable Collection